Aphalara itadori: Distribution

+Behavior and ecology

+Breeding

 Aphalara itadori grows from egg to adult in 5 nymph phases over 33 days at 23 °C. Overwintering adults survive in conifer tree bark.
 Once females are fully grown they can produce a mean of 637 eggs ± 121.96(±1SE, n = 11) with a mean period of production at 37.5 days ± 5.85 days (±1SE, n = 11).
 Adult psyllids can live up to 67 days.

+Feeding

+Aphalara itadori specializes in feeding on Japanese knotweed, Fallopia spp., giant knotweed, Bohemian knotweed and Himalayan knotweed - the hybrid of giant and Japanese knotweed.